Yamato-Security/hayabusa/README.md

 # Downloads

-You can download the latest stable version of hayabusa with compiled binaries from the [Releases](https://github.com/Yamato-Security/hayabusa/releases) page.
+Please download the latest stable version of hayabusa with compiled binaries or the source code from the [Releases](https://github.com/Yamato-Security/hayabusa/releases) page.

+# Git cloning

-You can also `git clone` the repository with the following command and compile binary from source code:
+You can `git clone` the repository with the following command and compile binary from source code:

+** Warning:** The main branch of the repository is for development purposes so you may be able to access new features not yet officially released, however, there may be bugs so consider it unstable.

 ```bash
 git clone https://github.com/Yamato-Security/hayabusa.git --recursive